latex3/latex3/l3in2e/testfiles/README.txt

 As soon as we start using it (however that happens to be) we'll create a test suite for it.
 (In fact, we'll probably need an entire *branch* of the test suite for it with all the changes in the other modules this will imply.)

-# Todo

-Some of the older test files begin with `\usepackage{expl3}` instead of loading only the module they're trying to test.
-(E.g., `m3tlp001.lvt`.)

-These need to be replaced with their specific module so that we can test loading dependencies.

 # Function variants